Uzbekistan is full to the brim of Silk Road treasures so we've compiled a list of all the must-see sights.Read more...

 Uzbekistan - Travel and visas

 For somewhere so centrally located geographically, Uzbekistan can be surprisingly challenging to reach.
-There is a shortage of direct flights from Europe and the US, land borders open and close on a whim, and arriving by train requires you to have a passport full of transit visas and the patience of a saint.
+There is a shortage of direct flights from Europe and the US, land borders open and close on a whim, and arriving by train requires a passport full of transit visas and the patience of a saint.

 Uzbekistan is a large country, and though road infrastructure between the main cities is steadily improving, travelling from A to B by road can still take up a significant proportion of your time.
 This is particularly true if you plan to travel from Tashkent to Khiva, Nukus or other sites in Karakalpakstan.
 If you are short on time, consider a domestic flight or overnight train journey.
 However you choose to travel, look out of the window and try to enjoy the views.
 It’s all part of the big adventure.

 However close your destination, you should allow plenty of time to get there.
 Snowfall and avalanches stop even the most determined of drivers in mountainous areas, and it’s not uncommon for vehicles to run out of fuel.
-The journey may take a while but you will get there eventually, inshallah (God willing).
+The journey may take a while, but you will get there eventually, inshallah (God willing).
 Bad roads and cramped buses can be physically very wearing, so make sure you factor in as much time as you can between long trips for recharging your batteries.

 Most towns have taxis.
 Drivers instantly mark up their fares for a foreigner, so be prepared to haggle.
-Th ere are two types of taxis: professional taxis, which may even have a taxi sign on the roof and can sometimes be summoned by calling a central taxi dispatch office, and general motorists who are happy to pick up passengers and drop them at their destination for a few thousand som.
+Th ere are two types of taxi: professional taxis, which may even have a sign on the roof and can sometimes be summoned by calling a central taxi-dispatch office (around US$1 for 2km), and general motorists who are happy to pick up passengers and drop them at their destination for a few thousand som.
 In both cases you will need to agree a fare at the start of your journey and be prepared to stop and ask directions en route.
 Having a map and the name of any landmarks close to your destination will certainly help, as will writing down the address in Uzbek.

-You need to be well prepared and do your research beforehand (the encyclopaedic Vehicle-dependent Expedition Guide by Tom Sheppard and The Adventure Motorcycling Handbook by Chris Scott stand out) but Uzbekistan has both some spectacular drives and some out-of-the-way destinations it would be a pity to miss out on just because of lack of transport.
+You need to be well prepared and do your research beforehand (the encyclopaedic Vehicle-dependent Expedition Guide by Tom Sheppard and The Adventure Motorcycling Handbook by Chris Scott stand out) but Uzbekistan has some spectacular drives and some out-of-the-way destinations it would be a pity to miss out on just because of lack of your own transport.